TheonlyIcebear/Securly-Extension-Spammer/README.md

             params['i2n'] = "";
             sendEmail(params);
 ```
 Copy everything inside the <script> tags and then paste it into the console.
-Then copy this part of the code
+Then copy this part of the code and paste it into the console
 ```
             var params={};
             params['site']= $('#permissionSite').val();